-In terms of fostering development of the next generation, Canon supports the Children’s Rights and Business Principles formulated by UNICEF jointly with the United Nations Global Compact and Save the Children, and engages in social contribution activities to help protect the rights of children.
+We also support the Children’s Rights and Business Principles formulated by UNICEF jointly with the United Nations Global Compact and Save the Children.
+In support of the next generation, Canon is engaged in activities to help protect the rights of children.

-Moreover, social contribution managers at Group companies around the world regularly share information on such matters, while we actively use our intranet and social media platforms to share with employees information on Group activities, action on the SDGs, and other related topics as a way of promoting dynamic social contribution initiatives across the Group.
+Moreover, social contribution managers at Group companies around the world regularly share information on such matters, while we actively use our intranet and social media platforms to share with employees information on Group activities, action on the SDGs, and other related topics as a way of promoting dynamic sociocultural support activities across the Group.

 Canon India carries out the 4E’s Project in cooperation with the NGO Humana People to People India.
 The project provides various forms of assistance in the four fields of eye care, education, environment, and empowerment to impoverished villages near to the Canon India offices.

 Especially in the field of eye-care, Canon strives to provide improved medical assistance to the people with vision impairment by utilizing its technology from the Medical Group that Canon plans to further strengthen and expand its operation as part of the priority business strategy.
 In India, despite the fact that 80% of cataracts, a major cause of visual impairment, are believed to be preventable or treatable, the issue is lack of access to appropriate diagnostic or therapeutic care due to insufficiently developed healthcare infrastructure.
 Canon India opens vision centers in selected villages to provide eye examinations using equipment made by Canon.
 A total of 6,105 people visited these centers in 2022, with 644 receiving free eyeglasses, and 188 patients being referred for treatment in hospital.